pyodide/pyodide/docs/development/abi.md

 `wasm-ld` and so force inclusion of all object files and all symbols.
 Linking with `-sSIDE_MODULE=2` will only include symbols that are explicitly listed with `-sEXPORTED_FUNCTIONS=<export list>`.
-The name of each symbol in the list must be prefixed with an underscode.
+The name of each symbol in the list must be prefixed with an underscore.
 For the smallest result, it is recommended to link with:

 ```